Access graph: a novel graph representation of public transport networks for accessibility analysis: Results and analysis

 Nine of the networks comprise of a single line: these are the metros in Baltimore, Cleveland, Genoa, Helsinki, Kochi, Los Angeles, Malaga, Rennes, and Turin.
 Their dimension ranges from 8 (Genoa) to 25 (Helsinki).
-For one-line networks, the growth of the access graph depends only on in-vehicle times as there are no transfers and waiting time is constant for the whole network.
+For one-line networks, the growth of the access graph depends only on in-vehicle times as there are no transfers, and waiting time is uniform across the network.

-The time at the largest degree growth ranges from $t_M=7$ (Rennes) to $t_M=61$ minutes (San Francisco).
+The access inflection point values range from $t_M=7$ (Rennes) to $t_M=61$ minutes (San Francisco).
 Note that almost half of the networks (23 networks) have $t_M$ in the interval between 25 and 35 minutes, meaning that the operational characteristic time is close to the passengers'-oriented value of 30 minutes.
 The values of $\delta t_M$ range from $0.15$ (Valencia) $0.66$ (Copenhagen).
-Note that low values of $\delta t_M$ do not directly imply high accessibility, as is seen in the case of Valencia with the value of $\overline{D}_M=0.19$.
-Conversely, the Copenhagen metro reaches the highest value among networks with $\overline{D}_M=0.75$ and is one of the best connected networks with $t_{max}=32$ and $t_M=21$ minutes at $N=39$.
-The lowest average degree at $t_M$ is $\overline{D}_M=0.14$ for Marseille, and the largest $\overline{D}_M=0.75$ for Copenhagen ($\overline{D}_M=0.73$ for Oslo).
-In comparison, the average degree at $t_b=30$ min ranges from $\overline{D}_{30}=0.11$ for New York to $\overline{D}_{30}=0.97$ for Copenhagen.
+In general, low values of the normalised access inflection point indicate higher accessibility, but this is not necessarily the case.
+For example, Valencia has the lowest value of $\delta t_M$, however the value of access at inflection point $\langle k\rangle_M=0.19$ shows that degree growth is far from saturation.
+Conversely, the Copenhagen metro reaches the highest value among networks with $\langle k\rangle_M=0.75$ and is one of the best connected networks with $t_{max}=32$ and $t_M=21$ minutes at $N=39$.
+The lowest value of access at inflection point is $\langle k\rangle_M=0.14$ for Marseille, and the largest $\langle k\rangle_M=0.79$ for Copenhagen ($\langle k\rangle_{M}=0.75$ for Oslo).
+However, for Oslo we have seen in Section \ref{sec:amsterdam} that the peak of average degree derivative is reached late in the interval, confirmed by the value of $\delta t_M=0.64$.
+Therefore, the value of $\langle k\rangle_M$ alone is not a sufficient indicator of access.
+These results indicate that for a more complete view of accessibility, a combination of primal and dual access indicators is necessary for assessing the overall network performance with respect to access.
+For the 30-minute access indicators, the average degree at $t_b=30$ min ranges from $\langle k\rangle_{30}=0.11$ for New York to $\langle k\rangle_{30}=1.0$ for Genoa and Rennes.
+Since the maximum travel time varies largely across networks, the value of $\langle k\rangle_{30}=0.11$ is expected to be lower for cities with large values of $t_{max}$ (152 min for New York), and in the case of Genoa and Rennes the maximum travel time is below 30 minutes, with $t_{max}=26$ min and $t_{max}=20$ min, respectively.